amoAHCP/vxms/vxms-event/README.md

 Exceptions within the fluent API will be handled by methods like *onError* and *onFailureResponse*.
 If no error handling is defined, or the *onFailureResponse* method is throwing an exception, it must be handled in the calling method (your event-bus method).
 In case you have an unhandled exception within your event-bus method, you can define a separate error-method to handle those exceptions (if no further error handling is defined , the response is delivering a failure).
-To do so, define your error-handling method (with org.jacpfx.vertx.event.response.EventbusHandler and a Throwable as parameter) and annotate the method with the *@OnEventError* annotation.
+To do so, define your error-handling method (with EventbusHandler and a Throwable as parameter) and annotate the method with the *@OnEventError* annotation.
 This annotation **must** contain the same handler id/value, as defined in your corresponding *@Consumer" annotation.
 Example:

 ```java